@llui/vike

 * The server renders the full chain as one composed HTML tree.
 Client

-* hydration reads the matching envelope and reconstructs the chain
+* hydration reads the matching manifest and reconstructs the chain

 * layer-by-layer.